 To most people superannuation funds are very important as they can help to ensure they get to enjoy a comfortable retirement where they do not struggle to cope with essential costs and can even enjoy having money to make the most of their free time.
 These funds provide a very effective and efficient way of saving towards retirement, enabling consumers to enjoy a range of benefits including making big tax savings.

-Of course, not everyone will know all there is to know about superannuation funds – in fact, unless you are an expert in the field, it is likely that there will be certain things that you are unsure of when it comes to superannuation funds, even if you are familiar with the basics.
+Of course, not everyone will know all there is to know about superannuation funds – in fact, unless you are an expert in the field, it is likely that there will be certain things that you are unsure of concerning superannuation funds, even if you are familiar with the basics.
 With something as important as superannuation it is best to ensure that you find out as much as possible about superannuation.
-There are many things that people may be unsure about when it comes to superannuation and below are some of the top FAQs when it comes to super.
+There are many things that people may be unsure about superannuation and below are some of the top FAQs about super.

 ING DIRECT Living Super